ofemiashiru/CI_MS3_MCC/README.md

 ### Target Audience
 - People who are fans of films.
-- People who are part of a film club.
+- People who are part of a physical film club.
+- To be a central place for movie fans to share their reviews.

 ### User Requirements and Expectations